I sit down with Danielle to discuss SEO challenges and some tips and tricks to dominate Local SEO. Danielle is the person Hello SEO.

 Ranking number one for what?
 A keyword that’s only got two searches a month or for a keyword that will make a difference to a website’s traffic?
 The trouble is Google keeps changing the rules on organic rankings, and what works one year all of a sudden stops working.
 We’ve seen that.
 Some of my rank and rent sites took an absolute beating last year.

 That’s the beauty about using Google My Business; Google’s not going to penalize itself.
 So if I send backlinks to Google My Business, making sure it’s all optimized, then I’m doing something right.

-One of the other trends that Google is doing is capturing all that information, never to leave Google.
+One of the other trends that Google is capturing all that information, never leaving Google.

 Right, they’re not driving traffic to your website.
 What they’re doing is they’re driving traffic to Google my business or Google maps and then connecting you directly from there.
 So if you don’t have a presence on those two profiles, you are not found.